 12. Travis CI

-Overview: Travis CI is a cloud-based CI/CD service popular with open-source projects.
+Travis CI is a cloud-based CI/CD service popular with open-source projects.
 It integrates easily with GitHub repositories.
+Travis CI is highly scalable with its cloud-based infrastructure, making it ideal for rapidly growing open-source or private projects.

 Key Features: